cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 "Yes," the flight controllers say, "we're glad you brought that up."

 This is where the story of Marvin picks up - planning EVAs.
 Looking through the history of space exploration, human-performed exploration is a rare phenomenon.
 All astronauts are explorers in the philosophical sense, but only a few astronauts have explored in the Darwin-in-the-Galapagos kind of way.
 The first EVAs tested engineering limits.
-Like the shuttle crews before them, modern ISS EV crews perform engineering tasks on engineered surfaces.
-They are construction workers and repairmen in space.
+Same as the shuttle crews before them, modern ISS EV crews are construction workers in space performing engineering tasks on engineered surfaces.
 Only the EV crews on Apollo 15 - 17 stepped out of an airlock with the goal of finding something cool outside.

 ## Apollo Moonwalks